henriquesd/CleanArchitectureCQRS/README.md

 ## Solution Overview
-This solution was created based on the Clean Architecture template proposed by Steve Smith, and you can find the code at [ardalis/cleanarchitecture](https://github.com/ardalis/cleanarchitecture) GitHub repository.

 In this section there is an explanation about the layers in the solution and in which layer each kind of class should be located.

 ### Core Project